How is Zeffy free?

 Websites run on web hosting services.
 Choosing a hosting service is a crucial step, as it affects how your website will perform.

 Choose a domain name that closely matches your nonprofit's name for brand consistency and easy recall.
-This virtual address is crucial for your online identity, so select wisely and budget for annual renewals.
+It should be the name of your organization, or a close variation, allowing visitors to connect your cause to your site.
+Your virtual address is crucial for your online identity, so select wisely and budget for annual renewals.

 Step 4: Create a website architecture